Walt Whitman and Abraham Lincoln: Whitman and Lincoln

 In 1856, Whitman wrote a lengthy description of his ideal president: a "heroic" figure who was cunning and bold in temperament and knowledgeable about the world; a "Lincolnesque figure" according to Whitman biographer Justin Kaplan.
 He also opined on this hypothetical president's physical attributes: bearded and dressed in "a clean suit of working attire".
 Whitman explicitly mentions blacksmiths and boatmen as ideal precursor occupations.
 Two years later, Whitman first mentioned Lincoln by name in writing.
 That year, he supported Stephen Douglas over Lincoln for election to the United States Senate.
 Whitman first saw Lincoln as the president-elect traveled through New York City on February 19, 1861.
 Whitman noticed Lincoln's "striking appearance" and "unpretentious dignity", and trusted his "supernatural tact" and "idiomatic Western genius".
-Whitman's admiration of Lincoln steadily grew in the following years; in October 1863 Whitman wrote in his diary "I love the President personally."
+Whitman's admiration for Lincoln steadily grew in the following years; in October 1863 Whitman wrote in his diary "I love the President personally."

-Although they never met, Whitman estimated in a letter he saw Lincoln about twenty to thirty times between 1861 and 1865, sometimes at close quarters.
+Although they never met, Whitman estimated that he saw Lincoln about twenty to thirty times between 1861 and 1865, sometimes at close quarters.
 Lincoln passed Whitman several times and nodded to him, interactions that Whitman detailed in letters to his mother.
-Lincoln biographer William Barton writes there was little "evidence of recognition", and Lincoln likely nodded to many passersby as he traveled.
+William Barton writes there was little "evidence of recognition", and Lincoln likely nodded to many passersby as he traveled.
 Whitman and Lincoln were in the same room twice: at a reception in the White House following Lincoln's first inauguration in 1861, and when Whitman visited John Hay, Lincoln's private secretary, at the White House.